AI4Finance-Foundation/RLSolver/README.md

-# RLSolver: High-performance RL solvers for combinatorial and nonconvex optimizations
+# RLSolver: High-performance RL solvers

+Combinatorial optimizations and nonconvex optimizations

 It is based on [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL) and [OpenAI Gym](https://github.com/openai/gym).

 The key technologes are:

-- **Massively parallel simuations** of gym-Environments on GPUs;
+- **Massively parallel simuations** of gym-environments on GPU, using thousands of CUDA cores and tensor cores.

-- **Podracer scheduling** on a GPU cloud.
+- **Podracer scheduling** on a GPU cloud, e.g., DGX-2 SuperPod.

 ## Outline